ploomber/sql/docs/visualizing-your-sql-queries/plotting-with-ggplot.md

 )
 ```

 Moreover, we can also map the `fill` attribute to a variable, such as `status`, and the bars will stack automatically.
-For example, if we want to visualize the histogram of `payments` with `status` as the `fill` attribute, then each colored rectangle on the stacked bars will represent a unique combination of `average_salary` and `status`:
+For example, if we want to visualize the histogram of `payments` with `status` as the `fill` attribute, then each colored rectangle on the stacked bars will represent a unique combination of `payments` and `status`:

 ```{code-cell} ipython3
 (